 - Cool Tones: If the roof is slate or gray shingles and the trim color is a cool white or cool light gray, then you will want to choose a neutral white, like Avorio White, or a cool white, like Bianco White.
 These colors will complement the cool tones of the home, and can be perfect companion colors, almost regardless of the brick color.

-- Warm Tones: If the primary trim is a very warm white and has an espresso or other warm color accent trim color, mixed with a warm color roof and darker bricks, then I would recommend these three warmer limewash colors: Tropea Beige, Riposso Beige, and Toscano Beige.
+- Warm Tones: If the primary trim is a very warm white and has an espresso or other warm color accent trim color, mixed with a warm color roof and darker bricks, then I would recommend these three warmer limewash colors: Tropea Beige, Riposo Beige, and Toscana Beige.

 - Mixed Tones: In situations where the trim and roof colors compete a little bit with each other, and one is slightly warm and one is slightly cool, then I would recommend a slightly cool color such as Nube Gray or a slightly warm color such as Cristallo White.
 This way you can lead your home nicely in one way or the other.
 Or, you can choose the most neutral of them all, Avorio White and tie it all together.